 WHY?
 Pastors who are not trained Biblically cannot think, live, or teach Biblically.

-85%-90% of untrained pastors cannot access good quality theological education and ministry training in Zambia.
-In fact, most churches do not require minimum qualifications to lead churches here.
+85%-90% of untrained pastors cannot access quality theological education and ministry training in Zambia.
+Most churches do not require minimum qualifications to lead churches here.
 This remains a real challenge for the nation.

-TGPI/TGIZ is positioned to ‘bridge the gap’ between this problem faced by the church and the current state of the pathway for pastoral qualifications.
+TGPI/TGIZ is positioned to ‘bridge the gap’ between this problem faced by the church and the current pathway for pastoral qualifications.

-TGIZ is making good Theological Education & Ministry Training accessible to all!
+TGIZ is making accredited Theological Education & Ministry Training accessible to all!